taneltorn/CoverHunterFolkERA/README.md

 `python3 -m tools.extract_csi_features data/covers80/`

 Side note: I attempted MPS optimization of CQT feature extraction but failed.
 The main issue is that PyTorch MPS implementation is very incomplete for many of the tensor operations involved in this CQT implementation.
-Even the core fft() function just became available with torch torch-2.3.0.dev20240222 or higher.
-See my comments in extract_csi_features.py and cqt.py.
+Even the core `fft()` function just became available with PyTorch torch-2.3.0.dev20240222 or higher.
+See my comments in `extract_csi_features.py` and `cqt.py`.

 ## Training

 CoverHunter includes a prepared configuration to run a training session on the Covers80 dataset located in the 'egs/covers80' subfolder of the project. *Important note:* the default configuration that the CoverHunter authors provided was a nonsense or toy configuration that only demonstrated that you have a working project and environment.
 It used the same dataset for both training and validation, so by definition it rapidly converged and overfit.

 This fork added a train/validate/test data-splitting function in the extract_csi_features tool, along with corresponding new training hyperparameters.
-Note that CoverHunter used the terms "train/train-sample/dev" for train/validate/test.
+Note that CoverHunter used the terms "train / train-sample / dev" for train / validate / test.

 Specify the path where the training hyperparameters are available (in this case using the provided example for covers80) and where the model output will go, as the one required command-line parameter: